 If you want to escape the fresh temperatures, we would recommend Roberto Bolle’s yearly show called ‘Roberto Bolle and Friends’.
 Roberto Bolle is a world-famous dancer and his highly acclaimed show is held at Teatro Regio, one of the most important theatres in Italy.

 There is a generous selection of parties if you are looking to bring in the new year in a lively, festive atmosphere.
 Our top selections are the New Year’s Eve Parties hosted by ExtraNight, a renowned event organizer that operates in main Italian cities and specializes in New Year’s Eve events.
-To find out more details on these events, visit the Facebook pages for each party below:
+To find out more details on these events, visit the official Facebook page of the party organizers.

 If you’re staying in town a little longer, check out our top picks of things to do in town!

 - Mole Antonelliana, a famous museum of cinema housed in one of Turin’s most breathtaking buildings (you can also go to the top of the dome to get a panoramic view of Turin and the Alps)